 Departures for the Dusky Track are on demand with a minimum of three and maximum of six people.
-Day 1 should be either a Wednesday or a Saturday.
-It is wise to have a spare day (or 2) in case of inclement weather.
+It is wise to have a spare day (or 2) and travel insurance in case of inclement weather and delay.

 On the trail we stay in public DOC huts.
 These range from 10 to 12 person huts with open design bunks.
 They have a fire, running cold water and outside toilets.

 You will be asked to carry your own sleeping bags, we have some light weight versions available for loan.
 We have supply drops at a hut along the way but you may be asked to assist with carrying some light food supplies and your own eating equipment.

 Te Anau has daily shuttle services from Queenstown and Invercargill.
 We are happy to help with transport arrangements.

 On the completion of your walk we can arrange a same day shuttle to Te Anau and Queenstown.
 If you require transport to Invercargill you will need to stay an extra night in Tuatapere with Scenic Shuttles departing at 9.00am.

 Shuttles to and from Te Anau are not included in the package.
 Feel free to contact us to help arrange transfers from other locations.